-Ocean Youth Connexions (OYC) started its journey in September 2000 by a group of local volunteers of the Ocean Estate to address the local issues that were ravaged by poverty, high drugs misuse, organised crimes, vandalism, and graffiti, boarded up shops, Anti Social behaviour, and low educational attainments.
+Ocean Youth Connexions (OYC) started its journey in September 2000 by a group of local volunteers of the Ocean Estates to address the local issues that were ravaged by poverty, high drugs misuse, organised crimes, vandalism, and graffiti.
+The area had boarded up shops, High levels of Anti Social behaviour and very low educational attainments.
 This vicious circle of risky behaviour has enveloped the whole area to make it Britain’s most deprived area (source BBC 2001).

-It also targets those that are socially excluded and disengaged from mainstream services especially those suffering from isolation and loneliness and are carers.
-Its aim is to re-engage these young people into positive activities that will help them, assist them, provide vital information, and make referrals to services that will support them through their transition from adolescence to independence.
+It also targets those young people that are socially excluded and disengaged from mainstream services especially those suffering from isolation and loneliness and are young carers.
+The aim is to re-engage these young people into positive activities that will help them, assist them, provide vital information, and offer referrals to services that will support them through their transition from childhood, adolescence to independence.

 “Helping tomorrows young people today”